 Clearly, there is still some vulnerability being on land.
 This stems from the fact that some Un-Prepped may nonetheless reach your position on foot, and possibly using vehicles.
 The ones who reach your location will likely be the most resourceful of the Un-Prepped, since they will have obviously survived the initial chaos and made it out of the towns/cities, and likely have already engaged in lethal combat.

 Being under-siege in a fixed location can be a real problem and due to the duration of such sieges, some fixed position facilities ultimately fall.
 It’s a function of how well prepared you are as compared to the threat that is presented by any hostile force.

 There is also another option that is best suited for those people who are living in, or close to a city on the coast, which precludes the need for potential defensive combat and the risks posed by the Un-Prepped.

 Bugging-Out in comfort on a boat is a very realistic solution for some people.
-In fact, Expedition Sailors such as myself do it for fun and have done it for many years with our families, friends and pets!
-It is for this reason that I have written the book, The Nautical Prepper.
+In fact, Expedition Sailors such as myself do it for fun and have done it for many years with our families, friends, and pets!

 The success of these long-range multi-year expeditions was not by chance.
 The technical know-how that I have accumulated over decades involves detailed knowledge of many disciplines, including but not limited to: